-- A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): November 22, 2016 - B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CELRL-RDN, Ivy Tech Learning Achievement Building, LRL-2016-1126-MKD
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): March 9, 2018

+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:

+CELRL-RDN, LRL-2018-89-MKD, Stephenson JD

+C PROTECT LOCATION ANDI RACKCROHNID INFORMATION: · .
+THOOF LOCATION.
+ALUD I DACINOUND THE CHAIN THAT I OTHER

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Indiana County/parish/borough: Vigo County City: Terre Haute Center coordinates of site (lat/long in degree decimal format): Lat.
-39.344341 °, Long87.392387 ° Nam Universal Transverse Mercator: Click here to enter text. e of nearest waterbody: UNT to Prairie Creek e of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Wabash River e of watershed or Hydrologic Unit Code (HUC): Middle Wabash-Busseron 05120111 ~ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. П Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form D. REV TEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): V Office (Desk) Determination.
-Date: November 22, 2016 Field Determination.
-Date(s): Click here to enter a date., Click here to enter a date.
-SE CTIO NII: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION. ere are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
-Waters subject to the ebb and flow of the tide. П Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: Click here to enter text. В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] Vaters of the U.S. Indicate presence of waters of U.S. in review area (check all that apply): 1 Г TNWs, including territorial seas П Wetlands adjacent to TNWs П Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs П Non-RPWs that flow directly or indirectly into TNWs П Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs П Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters
+C. PROJECT LOCATION AND BACKGROUND INFORMATION: ä State: Indiana County/parish/borough: Orange City: Paoli Center coordinates of site (lat/long in degree decimal format): Lat.
+38.531304°, Long86.365459° Universal Transverse Mercator: Click here to enter text.
+Name of nearest waterbody: Wolfe Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: East Fork White River Name of watershed or Hydrologic Unit Code (HUC): Lower East Fork White, 05120208 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: Field Determination.
+Date(s): March 9, 2018 February 28, 2018 SE CTION II: SUMMARY OF FINDINGS The second RHA SECTION 10 DETERMINATION OF JURISDICTION. ere are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by CFR part 329) in the review area.
+[Required] Waters subject to the ebb and flow of the tide.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: Click here to enter text. В. CWA SECTION 404 DETERMINATION OF JURISDICTION. ere are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs

+1. Waters of the U.S.

+Boxes checked below shall be supported by completing the appropriate sections in Section III below.

+For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
-Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area:

-Non-wetland waters: # linear feet: # width (ft) and/or # acres.
+Non-RPWs that flow directly or indirectly into TNWs \Box Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs П Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: # linear feet: # width (ft) and/or # acres.
 Wetlands: # acres.

-c.
+Time to Company to the Company to th c.
 Limits (boundaries) of jurisdiction based on: Choose an item.